Volunteer Counselor Andy and Camper Josh Form a Unique Bond Over 25 Years

 "I love catching up with Josh and seeing how life is going," Andy said.
 "We often get busy in our lives, but at Camp we get to slow down and catch up."

-Andy, who lives in San Francisco's East Bay, began volunteering more than 25 years ago when a friend introduced him to Easterseals and told him they were looking for counselors.
+Andy, who lives in San Francisco's East Bay, began volunteering in 1992 when a friend introduced him to Easterseals and told him they were looking for counselors.
 Previously Andy had worked with a friend of the family who was paraplegic, and he liked the idea of helping other people with disabilities experience the outdoors through camp.

 "I love the smiles—especially from the first-timers that come to Camp," Andy said.
 "To me it's the small things, like Josh and I catching up and seeing how life is… I feel almost selfish coming to camp.
 I get to hang out with great people and I realize how minor my problems are.
 When I come here my problems disappear.
 I'm recharged soul-wise."